slatohamid/BECODE-TRAINING-HAMID-SLATO/README.md

 ## 🚀 About Me

-I'm a passionate web dewelope who loves to explore the world and the world of technology and coding.
+I'm a passionate web developer who loves to explore the world and the world of technology and coding.
 My journey in the tech world is a mix of curiosity, creativity, and a dash of caffeine. 😄

 ## 💖 Things I Love